Hi, fellow Rustaceans! 🦀

 use std::thread;

-letsafe_wrapper = SafeWrapper::new(raw_pointer);
+let safe_wrapper = SafeWrapper::new(raw_pointer);

 thread::spawn(move || {